-- a.
-Successful completion of SFBT training; andb.
-Orientation to Foundry's WiC model.

-Importance of Critical Component (Non-negotiable) Ideal Implementation (Gold Standard) Functional Variation Unacceptable Expected Outcomes Description of rationales of the importance of this component Description of implementer behaviour Description of implementer behaviour Description of implementer behaviour Description of expected outcomes if this component is used with fidelity WiC services use Foundry's framework for Solution-Focused Brief Therapy.
+a.
+Success b.
+Orienta a Successful completion of SFBT training; and b.
+Orientation to Foundry's WiC model. and Importance of Critical Component (Non-negotiable) Ideal Implementation Functional Variation Unacceptable Expected Outcomes Description of rationales of the importance of this component Description of implementer behaviour Description of implementer behaviour Description of implementer behaviour Description of expected outcomes if this component is used with fidelity WiC services use Foundry's framework for Solution- Focused Brief Therapy.
 This approach is recommended by Foundry's Provincial Clinical Working Group and considered best practice for targeted population.
 Successful completion of SFBT training and orientation to Foundry's WiC model.
 Service provider has completed comprehensive Foundry SFBT training and orientation for WiC services.
-Service provider is utilizing a SFBT model that includes ALL of the following elements: A cooperative therapeutic alliance with the client; Service provider has received partial training/orientation or may be shadowing or mentored into SFBT and WiC services.
+WiC services.
+Service provider is utilizing a SFBT model that includes ALL of the following elements: - A cooperative therapeutic alliance with the client; Service provider has received partial training/orientation or may be shadowing or mentored into SFBT and WiC services.
 Service provider is utilizing elements of SFBT model that includes SOME (but not all) of the following elements: A cooperative therapeutic alliance with the client; A belief that the youth is the expert in their problem and its solution; Service provider does not have any training in SFBT or knowledge of WiC services.
 Service provided does not use SFBT as therapeutic modality at all.
 Young people and caregivers experience consistent SFBT WiC services any time they attend a Foundry centre.
 Service providers develop competence and comfort with SFBT and WiC services

-• A belief that the youth is A complete therapy in each

-the expert in their problem session consistent with

-and its solution; model and its strategies;

-• A complete therapy in and

-each session consistent A session break with an

-with model and its opportunity for the

-strategies; and counsellor to receive peer

-• A session break with an or supervisory support.

-opportunity for the

-counsellor to receive peer

-or supervisory support.
+A belief that the youth is the expert in their problem and its solution; and its solution; A complete therapy in and its solution; A complete therapy in each and its strategies; and each session consistent with model and its strategies; and strategies; and A session break with an opportunity for the strategies; and opportunity for the counsellor to receive peer or supervisory support. e ter • • A belief that the youth is ĕ • complete therapy in each e the expert in their problem se ssion consistent with e t and its solution; Ĕ odel and its strategies; • • • • A complete therapy in an d L· each session consistent • • session break with an ษ with model and its do portunity for the L· strategies; and 8 unsellor to receive peer opportunity for the counsellor to receive peer or supervisory support. • • A session break with an or supervisory support. counsellor to receive peer or supervisory support. opportunity for the or supervisory support. counsellor to receive peer or supervisory support.